 The risk/reward of getting a term loan is an individual decision.
 But what are the next steps if the pros outweigh the cons?

-A better option is to apply through an online lender, such as Biz2Credit.
+A better option is to apply through an online funding provider, such as Biz2Credit.

 With Biz2Credit, you can talk to a funding specialist to figure out what type of loan is best for your business.
 Once youâ€™ve decided on the loan terms, you can create your profile and submit your application in 5 minutes.
 You can get approval in as little as 24 hours and funding within 72 hours.